mars0i/algrand/doc/siegelmann4.md

-siegelmann4.md
+Notes on chapter 4 of Sieglemann's *Neural Networks and Analog Computation*.
 ===

-Notes on code based on chapter 4 of Sieglemann's *Neural Netowrks and Analog Computation*.
+Marshall Abrams &#169; 2020

 -----------

-#### Lemma 4.1.2, stated on page 63
+## Lemma 4.1.2, stated on page 63

-The statement about the value of $x_r$ is misleading.
+- The statement about the value of $x_r$ is misleading.
 It suggests that there is a node value that will consist of a bunch of zeros, followed by the encoding string, followed by more zeros, but that's not what the algorithm in the proof provides.
 Rather, what you get is that node